gromnitsky/hackernews2nntp/README.md

 	$ hackernews2nntp-get exact 8874 -v | hackernews2nntp-convert -v -f mbox > 1.mbox

 will download a HN comment & convert it to mbox format.
-If you have mutt installed, you can view if via `mutt -f 1.box`.
+If you have mutt installed, you can view it via `mutt -f 1.box`.

 	$ hackernews2nntp-get exact 8874 -v | hackernews2nntp-convert -v | sudo rnews -N